Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

     - For "Path" - Enter the "Path" that is shown after the "Hostname" in Windows
     - Enter your Windows username and password in the "User" and "Password" fields

 That's it!
-You can now create encrypted, private "cloud" backups of all your Embassy data to your Windows machine!!
+You can now create encrypted, private backups of all your Embassy data to your Windows machine or external drive!!

-.. tip:: Keeping a strong password and making regular backups are the humble responsibilities of digital independence, remain ever vigilant!